marciofrayze/segunda.tech-elmstatic/_posts/2022-11-16-virtual-dom.md

 ---
 title: "Virtual DOM: What problem does it solve?"
-tags: english artigo javascript elm
+tags: english artigo web javascript elm
 ---

 I vividly remember a conversation I had with a co-worker in 2013.
 He was enthusiastic about a JavaScript library developed internally by Facebook that the company had decided to make open-source.
 I'm talking, of course, about React.